Pregnancy loss can be tough for anyone. It can be hard to get information, to find people who understand, who can offer support and a listening ear.

 Whatever you feel about your partner’s miscarriage, we hope that you can find information, support and perhaps comfort here.
 We have:

 Films: In this BBC film, Al, Gareth, James and Simon, share their thoughts and experiences.
-Steve McNeil and his wife Tina talk about deciding to try again after a missed miscarriage and what helped them through a very anxious new pregnancy.
+In two short films, Steve McNeil and his wife Tina talk about deciding to try again after a missed miscarriage, and about their experience of talking about their miscarriage with others and how good support from family and friends helped them through.
 Bill, Peter, Mel, Steve, Nikhil and Mike share their stories* about their partners’ losses (*partners’ stories, voiced by actors).

 Leaflets: Partners Too is written for you, the male or female partner of someone who has had a miscarriage, ectopic or molar pregnancy.
 Men & Miscarriage is a previous version.
 Someone You Know provides tips for family and friends on how to support both partners after pregnancy loss.